Letter of Peter to Philip: Inter-Christian theological debates

 Pamela Reaves argues that there are subtle references to inter-Christian discord addressed by the letter, similar to the overt denunciation of other Christians in the Gnostic Apocalypse of Peter.
 The letter indicates that the disciples had heard Jesus's message when he was alive, and that this message was valid, but some had misinterpreted it, hence needing to hear it again after the resurrection of Jesus, with additional tweaks to make clear various points of doctrine were indeed supported by both Christ and Peter.
 In other words, the letter's version of Christianity was the correct one, and always had been.
-The text mentions those who do not recognize Jesus's true nature: probably a reference to lower cosmic forces aligned with "the arrogant one", but perhaps also simultaneously a denunciation of Christians with the "wrong" theology who misunderstand Jesus.
+The text mentions those who do not recognize Jesus's true nature: probably a reference to lower cosmic forces aligned with the Arrogant One, but perhaps also simultaneously a denunciation of Christians with the "wrong" theology who misunderstand Jesus.
 While the work seeks to mediate differences and emphasizes the unity of the apostolic collective, it could also be seen as attempting to "correct" invalid theology.

+Karen Leigh King cautions that if read without knowledge of its origins, the great majority of the letter would be unobjectionable to proto-orthodox Christians, and that scholars should not read too much assumed Gnosticism into the letter.
+The only theological point it notably strays from what would become later Christian theology is in placing the cause of suffering squarely on evil powers who conspired before the world even began, corrupting the world and estranging it from God, rather than the more usual emphasis on human sin.